aanandmahawal/next-location-prediction-ml/README.md

 - Generate timestamps and derive temporal features like hour, weekday, etc.

 ### 2. Feature Engineering
-- Temporal Features:

--- hour, hour_sin, hour_cos (to capture time-of-day cycles)
+- Temporal Features: hour, hour_sin, hour_cos (to capture time-of-day cycles)

-- Spatial Features:

--- distance from center (Euclidean distance from trajectory centroid)

--- angle from center (directional component)
+- Spatial Features: distance from center (Euclidean distance from trajectory centroid), angle from center (directional component)

-- Target Variables:

--- next latitude and next longitude generated using a one-step time shift (.shift(-1))
+- Target Variables: next latitude and next longitude generated using a one-step time shift (.shift(-1))

 ### 3. Data Cleaning & Noise Injection
 - Drop rows with missing target values.

-- Add Gaussian noise to latitude and longitude to:
+- Add Gaussian noise to latitude and longitude to: Simulate GPS imprecision, Reduce model overfitting, Round coordinates to 3 decimal places for generalization.

--- Simulate GPS imprecision

--- Reduce model overfitting

--- Round coordinates to 3 decimal places for generalization.

 ### 4. Modeling
-Use two separate RandomForestRegressor models:

-One for predicting the next latitude

-Another for predicting the next longitude
+- Use two separate RandomForestRegressor models: One for predicting the next latitude and another for predicting the next longitude

-Apply GridSearchCV with 5-fold cross-validation for hyperparameter tuning.
+- Apply GridSearchCV with 5-fold cross-validation for hyperparameter tuning.

-Use a StandardScaler to normalize input features.
+- Use a StandardScaler to normalize input features.

 ### 5. Evaluation
-Metrics:
+- Metrics:

 ✅ R² Score

 📉 RMSE (Root Mean Squared Error)

-Visualization:
+- Visualization:

 📊 Scatter plots of actual vs predicted coordinates

 🔍 Feature importance rankings

 ### 6. Custom Input Prediction
-Accept user-defined current location and hour.
+- Accept user-defined current location and hour.

-Predict the next GPS coordinate using trained models.
+- Predict the next GPS coordinate using trained models.

 ## 🧠 Why Random Forest?
-Handles non-linear relationships in spatial-temporal data.
+- Handles non-linear relationships in spatial-temporal data.

-Robust to overfitting when regularized properly.
+- Robust to overfitting when regularized properly.

-Provides feature importance insights for interpretability.
+- Provides feature importance insights for interpretability.

-Easy to tune with cross-validation.
+- Easy to tune with cross-validation.